-The pre-litigation and pre-trial processes involved in running personal injury claims involve a number of formal opportunities for parties to enter into settlement negotiations for the purpose of reaching a settlement of the claim.
-These include:
+The pre-litigation and pre-trial processes involved in running personal injury compensation claims involve a number of formal opportunities for parties to enter into settlement negotiations for the purpose of reaching a settlement of the claim.

 Offers of Settlement during a claim can have cost consequences